jaantollander/Introduction-to-Optimization-Demos/content/demo-4.1/_index.md

 {{% fragment %}}
-Perform Gaussian elimination on the Simplex tableau usign the pivot row.
+Perform Gaussian elimination on the Simplex tableau usign the pivot row on the pivot column.
 {{% /fragment %}}

 ---